kitchensjn/visualizing-human-genetic-diversity/visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 6 - An interactive Euler diagram of the common variants in five geographically distant samples: Bengali in Bangladesh (BEB), Han Chinese in Beijing, China (CHB), British in England and Scotland (GBR), Mexican Ancestry in Los Angeles, California (MXL), and Yoruba in Ibadan, Nigeria (YRI).
+        <span style="font-weight: bold;">Figure 6 - Overlap in common variants between samples from global samples.</span> An interactive Euler diagram of the common variants in five geographically distant samples: Bengali in Bangladesh (BEB), Han Chinese in Beijing, China (CHB), British in England and Scotland (GBR), Mexican Ancestry in Los Angeles, California (MXL), and Yoruba in Ibadan, Nigeria (YRI).
     </p>
 </center>
 <br>

 Overall, this diagram has a very similar structure to the diagram created with the samples from the Americas.
 There is a high degree of overlap between all of the samples, with the higher genetic diversity of the Yoruba in Ibadan, Nigeria sample resulting in a larger ellipse that stretches outside of the cluster of other ellipses.
-This matches the pattern of high diversity in the African Caribbean and African American (ACB and ASW) samples from the Americas described above.
+This pattern matches the one of high diversity in the African Caribbean and African American (ACB and ASW) samples from the Americas described above.
 Even when considering quite geographically distant samples of humans, the dominant pattern is that of shared genetic variation.

 Lastly, given this global view, we can zoom in and look at how variation is partitioned at finer geographic scales by using all 26 samples within the 1000 Genomes Project dataset.
-We see that this dataset’s samples from Africa contain the greatest amount of genetic diversity.
+We see that samples from Africa contain the greatest amount of genetic diversity.
 Much of that common genetic variation is shared, but each sample contains some variation not found in other samples.
-There’s a slight reduction in the variation present in samples whose recent ancestors lived outside Africa, consistent with the view that humans evolved in Africa, and when humans first migrated out of Africa, they took with them only a random subset of the genetic diversity present in Africa.
+There’s a slight reduction in the variation present in samples whose recent ancestors lived outside Africa, consistent with the view that humans evolved in Africa, and when humans first migrated out of Africa, they took with them only a subset of the genetic diversity present in Africa.

 <br>
 <div id="figure7" style="display: flex; justify-content: center;"></div>